threepointone/glamor/README.md

 characteristics
 ---

-while react-css shares most common attributes of other inline style / css-in-js systems, here are some key differences -
+while glamor shares most common attributes of other inline style / css-in-js systems, here are some key differences -

 - rules are hashed and indexed based on their styles; we then use a stylesheet as a key-value store to insert/remove individual rules + additional meta for `simulate`.